turingschool-examples/little_esty_shop_bulk_discounts/README.md

 - Scaffolding is not permitted on this project.
 - This project must be deployed to Heroku.

-## Rubric

-4: Exceptional	One or more additional extension features complete.
-Students implement strategies not discussed in class and can defend their design decisions (callbacks, scopes, application_helper view methods are created, etc)	ActiveRecord helpers are utilized whenever possible.
-ActiveRecord is used in a clear and effective way to read/write data including use of grouping, aggregating, and joining.
-Very little Ruby is used to process data.
-Very clear Test Driven Development.
-Test files are extremely well organized and nested.
-Students can point to multiple examples of edge case testing that are not included in the user stories.

 ## Bulk Discounts
 Bulk Discounts are subject to the following criteria: